-The general perception among Pakistani consumers is that the prices in the larger and more upscale stores must be higher due to higher overhead and investment costs.
+The general perception among Pakistani consumers is that the prices in the larger and more upscale stores are higher due to higher overhead and capital investment costs.

 Foreign companies considering marketing their products in Pakistan may choose to use the services of local distributors or may develop their own distribution chain.
 Distributors in the urban areas generally deal on an exclusive basis.

 As a matter of policy, most companies do not provide credit to distributors, and they in turn generally sell on a cash basis to small retailers but do supply on short-term credit to large retailers that offer a heavy turnover.

 Pakistan’s wholesale market is fairly well developed, with about 3,000-4,500 big wholesalers.
 Karachi is the major distribution center for wholesale goods.
 Approximately one-fifth of the wholesalers in Karachi sell on a consignment basis.
 Less than one-third of wholesalers allow discounts to their customers, but the granting of 30- to 90-day credit is common.
 Because of limited financial resources, retailers generally sell on a cash-only basis.
 Consumer credit in Pakistan remains an insignificant portion of the total commercial credit.
 Foreign companies selling industrial or capital goods often sell directly to the end-user or, if the market is fairly large, they appoint one major distributor who then sells either to sub-distributors or directly to end-users.

 Using an Agent to Sell U.S. Products and Services